Race Weekend Central

 This article is dedicated to the Marines of Lima Company, Third Battalion, Third Marines from 1967-68.

-In the Summer of 1967, United States Marine Corps Sergeant (Sgt.)
-Al Niece slept in a fighting hole in the jungles of South Vietnam.
+In the Summer of 1967, NASCAR Craftsman Truck Series team owner Al Niece cuddled his standard issue M16A1 rifle in a fighting hole with his fellow marines and slept in the dirt of the dense hot jungles of South Vietnam.

-Niece was part of a unit that had been tasked with patrolling Route 9, a highway that stretched across the northern part of South Vietnam and into Laos.
-It was also near the demilitarized zone (DMZ), which made it a common infiltration route for the North Vietnamese Army (NVA) to sneak into.
+Sergeant (Sgt.)
+Niece was part of a unit that had been tasked with patrolling Route 9, a highway that stretched across the northern part of South Vietnam and into Laos near the demilitarized zone (DMZ) border with the enemy North Vietnam.
+It was a common infiltration route for the North Vietnamese Army (NVA) to sneak into.

 It was hot and muggy.
-Rain often filled the holes he and his fellow marines slept in, making conditions just a little more uncomfortable.
-What was worse, however, was the constant threat of having your position discovered by the enemy.
+Rain often filled the holes he and his fellow marines slept in, making dirty conditions all the more uncomfortable.
+What was worse, however, was the constant threat of having your position discovered by enemy patrols.

 This was combat.
 It was sensory overload, and after spending months in country, it was something Niece had experienced before time and time again.

-“[Combat]’s hard to explain,” Niece told Frontstretch.
+“[Combat]’s hard to explain,” Niece told Frontstretch as he remembered the engagement.
 “It gets your attention real quick. … It happens quick.
 You just try to fall back on what you were taught and previous engagements what you’ve learned.

 “It brings out qualities in every individual.
 Some just hunker right down and get to the task, and others, they just can’t handle it.”

-Even amidst the chaos of combat, Niece and the rest of his unit homed in on their training and experience.
+Even amidst the chaos of combat, Niece and the rest of his unit homed in on their training and experience repelling the attack well into the midday with the constant threat of death looking on as they did what they had done for so many months.

-“I didn’t do anything different from everybody else,” Niece remembered.
+“I didn’t do anything different from everybody else,” Niece remembered of his 22-year-old self.
 “Most of these guys, they were 18-19 years old and thrust into some sort of leadership position.”

 The fighting was constant, with engagements occurring around three to four times a month, according to Niece.
-Finally, however, his tour ended in early 1968.
+So, when his tour ended in early 1968, the young Texan took in as much rest and relaxation time as he possibly could.

 Only days away from shipping back to the states, Niece was sent back to Da Nang for rest.
 There, he ordered a chocolate malt, a burger and some popcorn and went to see a movie.
 The base was screening Taming of the Shrew.